-Fulani has in a certain sequence within each corporate transhumance herd (egguirgol).
-When these corporate herds return from transhumance and enter the Delta, each family herd follows after the Jowro according to a written sequence.
+In most cases, property rights to land resources are tied to the ownership of these fixed resources.
+But within the Delta there are important ways in which the ownership and management of animals decide the owners' access rights to pasture.
+Some of these customary institutions would be difficult to capture in statutory law texts.
+First of all the access right to pasture within the Delta is decided by the status and position a Fulani has in a certain sequence within each corporate transhumance herd (egguirgol)(see below).
+When these corporate herds return from transhumance and enter the Delta, each family herd follows after the Jowro according to a written sequence which is adhered to even today.
 The Jowro is always the first to enter.
-But the position a Fulani family-herd has in this sequence, is actually tied to the ownership of the main part of the family herd.
-It is not tied to the head of the family.
+But the position a Fulani family-herd maintains in this sequence, is actually tied to the ownership of the main part of the family herd.
+It is not tied to the owner of the herd being the head of the family.
+Rather it depends on him being the owner of the largest section of the family herd.
 If the herd is split, for example between father and son or between two brothers, the one who maintains the largest part of the family herd will guard the family position in the sequence.
-The other will then have to negotiate a new position with the Jowro, which is always inferior to the previous one.
-If a pastoralist for some reason loose his family herd, he may lose his position of access rights altogether.
-The inheritance of such a position follows the patrilineal inheritance of the main part of the family cattle herd.
-(The inheritance of the title of a Jowro follows this same principle).
-But can an access right to rangeland be tied to cattle ownership in modern law?
+The other will then have to negotiate a new position with the Jowro, which is always inferior to the